Endometrium Thickness in Pregnancy – Normal Range, Symptoms & Treatment

 How Can You Measure Endometrium Thickness?

 An ultrasound or MRI can be used to measure the endometrium thickness.
-Talk to your gynaecologist what is the method for you based on your health conditions.
+Talk to your gynaecologist about what method is best for you based on your health conditions.

-Decreased endometrial thickness can hinder the pregnancy progress.
+Decreased endometrial thickness can hinder pregnancy progress.
 Therefore, it must be treated with immediate effect.
-The treatment includes medication, supplements for better blood circulation, estrogen oral prescription or external injection of a hormone called human chorionic gonadotrophin.
+The treatment includes medication, supplements for better blood circulation, oral estrogen prescription or external injection of a hormone called human chorionic gonadotrophin.

 For those who wish to conceive, you’d be happy to know that there are ways to increase the thickness of the endometrium.
 Let’s find out how.